-The number of GPs in the process of finding a match changed from 1 to 2 and then back to 1 by period end.
-One GP formally withdrew their interest in signing a contract as they decided to move forward with a FFS opportunity.
-The number of NPs in the same process changed from 0 to 1 to 0 by period end as the interested NP signed a contract with a FNW clinic.
-There were a total of 3 NP Practice Agreements that NPs and prospective clinics were working through.
+The number of GPs in the process of finding a match remained consistent at 1 throughout the period.
+The number of NPs in the same process also remained consistent at 0.
 There continues to be 35 active postings on HealthMatch BC for GPs for both FFS or contract positions.
 Opportunities for these postings include: long term locum, short term locum, Shared Care - psych, cardiac assist and sessionals at the FHA Opioid Agonist Treatment (OAT) clinic in the FNW.

-Fee For Service opportunities and engagement efforts are underway on an ongoing basis, there was a total of 5 introductions between GPs and practices for FFS opportunities in the FNW for period 6.
-The distribution across PCNs are:
+Fee For Service opportunities and engagement efforts are underway on an ongoing basis; however, in this period, there was no new introductions between GPs and practices for FFS opportunities.